bartczernicki/AzureOpenAILogProbs/README.md

 ## Console Processing Options

-### 1) First Token Probability - How Confident is the AI Model with the information to answer the question
+### 1) First Token Probability - How Confident is the AI (LLM) Model with the information to answer the question
-   * Uses the Azure OpenAI LogProbs to determine the probability of the first token in the response.
+   * Uses the Azure OpenAI LogProbs to determine the probability of only the first token in the response.
-   * If the probability is high, it is likely the model has enough information to answer the question.
+   * If the probability is high, it is likely the model has enough information (RAG context) to answer the question.
-   * If the probability is low, it is likely the model does not have enough information to answer the question.
+   * If the probability is low, it is likely the model does not have enough information (RAG context) to answer the question.
-   * The probability can be used as a decision threshold for a classification of whether the model has enough information (RAG context) to answer the question.
+   * The probability can be used as a classification decision threshold of whether the model has enough information (RAG context) to answer the question.

 Example Output:
 ![Azure OpenAI Log Probs - First Token Prob](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/ProcessOption-FirstTokenProbability.png)

-### 2) First Token Probability - Calculating Brier Scores of the First Token Probability
+### 2) First Token Probability [With Brier Scores] - Calculating Brier Scores of the First Token Probability
-   * This example shows how to measure the predictive accuracy of the model.
+   * This example shows how to measure the forecasting & predictive accuracy of the model.
    * Same as the First Token Probability, but also calculates the Brier Score for each of the probability answers.
    * Brier scores (and similar methods in Machine Learning & Statistics) are used to measure the accuracy of probabilistic predictions.
    * The lower the Brier Score, the better the model is at predicting the probability of the answer response.
    * It outputs a table of the Brier Scores for each of the questions and the average Brier Score for all the questions.
    * Averaging Brier scores can tell us a great deal about the overall performance accuracy of the model.
-Average Brier Scores of 0.1 or lower are excellent, 0.1-0.2 are superior, 0.2-0.3 are adequate, and 0.2-0.35 are acceptable, and finally average Brier scores above 0.35 illustrate the overall model performance is poor.
+Average Brier Scores of 0.1 or lower are considered excellent, 0.1-0.2 are superior, 0.2-0.3 are adequate, and 0.2-0.35 are acceptable, and finally average Brier scores above 0.35 illustrate the overall model performance is poor.

 Brier scores will vary depending on the model capabilities, the prompt, and the context of the question.
-Keeping the prompt and context the same, one can compare overall model accuracy performance.
+By keeping the prompt and context the same, one can compare overall model accuracy performance.
 Note the Brier scores below comparing GPT-4 and GPT-35 (Turbo) models.
 The GPT-4-20240409 model has a lower Brier score, which means it is more accurate in predicting the probability of the correct answer response.
 In fact, the GPT-4-2024-04-09 correctly arrived at the final answer correctly 11 of the 12 times, whereas the GPT-35 (Turbo) model only matched the expected answer (if there is enough info in the context to answer the question) 10 of 12 times.
+Therefore, the Brier score of the GPT-4-2024-04-09 model is lower, which empirically shows it is more accurate in predicting the probability of estimating it has enough information to answer the provided question.

 Example Output:
 ![Azure OpenAI Log Probs - Calculated Brier Scores - GPT-4](https://raw.githubusercontent.com/bartczernicki/AzureOpenAILogProbs/master/AzureOpenAILogProbs/Images/AzureLogProbs-CalculatedBrierScores-GPT4-Turbo-20240409.png)